The Evolution of Meta Search Engine

 Meta search engines have equipped themselves with more than just an aggregation and price comparison platform in the last few years.
 ‘Book now’ is a feature they introduced to strengthen their roots in the travel industry by providing a richer user experience for the users.
 The ‘book-now’ feature is basically an integration of the booking system of suppliers with that of the Meta search engines and could pose a challenge to the OTA business model.
 But, recent trends prove this wrong.
 We see OTAs coexisting with meta search sites without negatively impacting each other’s business models.
 It is better to view the combined growth of OTAs and metasearch engines from a consumer’s view point, where it can only provide benefits.
 Both OTAs and metasearch engines can assist travelers by helping them find the best deals while planning their trip.

 As prices shown on OTAs change by hours if not minutes, the competition in this domain is hitting peak levels.
-OTAs are using web crawling services to scrape real time prices from their competitors so as to programatically update their own pricing.
+OTAs are using web crawling services to crawl real time prices from their competitors so as to programatically update their own pricing.
 Now that travelers have a multitude of options to choose from, having a competitive pricing is extremely important.
 There are DaaS providers specializing in extracting large amount of data from the web in near real time, consistently.
 This has significantly contributed to the competitive factor of travel industry.
-You can learn more about the newest trends impacting online travel agencies in our previous blog post.